 Some of the features are as follows:

-- Stack is an ordered list of elements of a similar type.
+- A stack is an ordered list of elements of a similar type.
 E.g. stack storing numbers or stack of strings.

 - It is essentially based on LIFO (Last-In-First-Out) feature or FILO (First-In-Last-Out) feature.

-Stack is a very simple data structure, and there are necessarily two operations associated with stack, which are Push and Pop.
+A stack is a very simple data structure, and there are necessarily two operations associated with stack, which are Push and Pop.
 The working of the stack as a data structure can be understood through these operations.
-Let’s understand each of them one-by-one, as described below.
+Let’s understand each of them one by one, as described below.
 Let’s understand the insertion and deletion (removal) operations in a stack as discussed below.

 1. Insertion Operation

 The operation to insert an element in a data structure is called Push operation.
 When we insert an element into a stack, it occupies the bottom-most position, as an object pushed into a pit.
 The next element inserted goes over the top of the previous element, and likewise, the insertion of all elements happens.
 As each time, the insertion operation resembles pushing an element into the stack, and the operation is termed as “posh operation”.
 We will understand the working of push operations through the following steps.